Denotational Semantics for Probabilistic and Concurrent Programs: Introduction

-Despite the importance of mixing randomization and concurrency, there is no semantic model of probabilistic concurrent programs with unbounded looping.
-Such a model is necessary to analyze behaviors of many concurrent randomized protocols---including the Dining Philosophers---which avoid deadlock with probability 1, but admit an infinite trace whose probability converges to 0.
-In this paper, we develop such a model, drawing insights from prior work on concurrent and probabilistic semantics, but solving challenges that are unique to their combination.
-As a result, our model is consistent with well-established probabilistic semantics (\Cref{thm:convex}).
-We illustrate the subtleties through the following program:
+Despite the importance of mixing randomization and concurrency, semantic models for probabilistic concurrent programs with unbounded looping are not yet well understood.
+Such models are necessary to analyze behaviors of many concurrent randomized protocols---including the Dining Philosophers---which avoid deadlock with probability 1, but admit an infinite trace whose probability converges to 0.
+In this paper, we develop such a model, drawing insights from prior work on concurrent and probabilistic semantics, but solving challenges unique to their combination.
+In a nutshell, the contributions of this paper are:

-The variable $x$ stores the result of a Bernoulli experiment (a fair coin flip) and is then used to control the flow of the parallel execution of two threads that determine the value of $y$.
-What should the semantics of such a program be?
-The value of $y$ depends on the result of the Bernoulli experiment {\em and} on the parallel execution.
-Hence, any semantic domain for this program must encompass probability distributions of program states, while at the same time accounting for nondeterminism introduced from parallel branching.
-As we will show in \Cref{ex:convex-program}, one might attempt to give semantics to this program using a naive composition of distributions and powersets (as monads) but, as it is well known from prior work, such combination needs care and can easily lead to non-compositional semantics \cite{varacca_winskel_2006,zwart2019no,zwart2020non,parlant2020monad}.

-In this paper, we develop a pomset model in which probabilistic computations can be interpreted.
-Crucially, our pomset structure also tracks the results of control-flow tests (which can themselves be probabilistic).
-This is done symbolically by associating a Boolean formula to each node of the pomset, recording the resolution of tests needed to reach that point.
-We call these new structures {\em pomsets with formulae}, which capture both parallel composition and guarded branching\footnote{Formulae are more expressive than the usual conflict relation, present, \eg in event structures: conflict can only exclude execution of certain branches, whereas formulae record the entire outcome of tests that lead to every node.}.
-As such, this structure encodes many traces, avoiding the need for a set of traces and simultaneously remaining compositional in the presence of probabilistic actions.

-Recent work on program logics \cite{zilberstein2024probabilistic} has proposed pomsets with tests, a \emph{finite} structure with goals similar to ours.
-Importantly, pomsets with tests cannot give semantics to general purpose looping or recursion operations, which produce traces that are unbounded in size.
-While we took inspiration from pomsets with tests, our development is substantially different, and those differences are crucial to ensuring good domain-theoretic properties.
-More precisely, pomsets with formulae have a directed complete partial order (\dcpo) structure, and operations such as sequential composition are Scott continuous, so that the semantics of loops can be defined as a least fixed point.
-Moreover, operations on infinite pomsets can be obtained from operations on their finite approximations.